Marat-Shainurov/drf_learning_management_system/readme.md

    - Admin interface is overridden and customized. (./users/admin.py)

 # Integrations
-- Integration with Stripe API has been configured to simulate of the payment process.
+- Integration with Stripe API has been configured to simulate the payment process.
 - All the stripe objects (product, price, session) are created for the Payment model objects.
 - The Stripe API documentation https://stripe.com/docs/api